lgeo3/ros_course_esme/ros-esme-ws/tp1/TP1.md

 This node called `talker` will publish a `std_msgs/Float32` message to the topic `/counter`.

-Complete the following code to publish every seconds the current counter, incremented by one at every loop cycle:
+Complete the following code to publish every second the current counter, incremented by one at every loop cycle:

 ```python
 #!/usr/bin/env python